luthramanisha/TCEP/README.md

 ### Prerequisites

-* Docker v19.03 or later
+* Docker v19.03 or later and a registry account
 * JDK8
 * sbt
-* Docker registry account

 ### Running on a central server (centralized execution)